-Building on the pioneering work of Jansky and Grote, British Astronomer Sir Bernard Lovell made plans to build a large radio telescope in the 1950's.
+Building on the pioneering work of Jansky and Grote, British Astronomer Sir Bernard Lovell made plans to build a large radio telescope in the 1950s.
 After working on radar during the Second World War, Bernard saw the great scientific potential of radio telescopes in studying the cosmos.

 His vision was to build a huge 250-foot (76 meters) diameter dish radio telescope that could be aimed at any point in the sky.
-After a series of big technical and more importantly, financial problems, it was finally built in the summer of 1957 at Jodrell Bank in the UK.
+After a series of big technical and financial problems, it was finally built in the summer of 1957 at Jodrell Bank in the UK.

 This iconic scientific apparatus has since played an important role in the research of meteors, quasars, pulsars, and was heavily involved with the tracking of space probes at the start of the Space Age.

-11. Hubble Space Telescope was a massive milestone in telescope history
+11. The Hubble Space Telescope was a massive milestone in telescope history

-The telescope consists of a 2.4-meter mirror and a suite of other instruments to observe near UV, visible light and near IR spectra.
+The telescope consists of a 7.87 ft (2.4 meters) mirror and a suite of other instruments to observe near UV, visible light, and near IR spectra.
 Over 30 years of operation, new, cutting-edge scientific instruments have been added to the telescope during astronaut servicing missions.
 This has greatly extended the telescope’s lifetime.

-12. The Compton Gamma Ray Observatory Was a Game Changer
+12. The Compton Gamma Ray Observatory was a game-changer

 After a long development period, CGRO was delivered into low Earth orbit by the Space Shuttle Atlantis during the STS-37 mission in April 1991.
 It continued operations until its deorbit in June 2000.